 - 1 teaspoon vanilla extract

-- pure cane sugar / granulated sugar, for rolling
+- about ¼ cup pure cane sugar / granulated sugar, for rolling

 - In a medium bowl, whisk together the flour, baking soda, salt, cinnamon, ginger, nutmeg, cloves and allspice.
 In a large bowl, beat together the coconut oil and coconut sugar with a hand mixer for 2 minutes, until lighter in color and sort of fluffy (it won’t be as fluffy as with butter!).
 Add in the pumpkin puree, egg yolk and vanilla and beat again until combined.
 Slowly add in the flour mixture and beat on low until just combined.
 Transfer the bowl to the refrigerator and chill for 45 minutes.